MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

-**Note**: Probably a lot of “Many-to-One Route Discovery” appear in the log.
+**Note**: Probably a lot of "Many-to-One Route Discovery" appear in the log.
 The upper green filter box can be used to filter these messages out.
-Right click on this package and “Show only summary: Many…..”, then negate the condition from “==” to “!=”.
+Right click on this package and "Show only summary: Many…..", then negate the condition from "==" to "!=".

 ***

 # 8. Establish connection between Light and Switch with an installation code-derived link key
-As you are now experienced in establishing connection between light and switch by using the default link key, we will provides another approach for joining the Switch to the network formed by the Light by using a installation code.
+This chapter presents how to form a network and join to this.
+The communication between the devices will be captured by Network Analyzer tool.
+The installation code will be used in this part.
 An installation code is used to create a preconfigured, link key.
-The installation code is transformed into a link key by use on an AESMMO hash algorithm, and the derived Zigbee link key will be known only by the Trust Center and the joining device.
+The installation code is transformed into a link key by using the AES-MMO hash algorithm, and the derived Zigbee link key will be known only by the Trust Center and the joining device.
 So the Trust Center can use that key to securely transport the Zigbee network key to the device.
 Once the device has the network key, it can communicate at the network layer to the Zigbee network.

 ## 8.1 Programming the Installation Code on a Zigbee Device
 ### 8.1.1 Format of the Installation Code File